S. S. Balan

-S. Balasubramanian (28 December 1935 – 19 December 2014), better known as S. S. Balan, was an Indian journalist, filmmaker, political analyst, and media executive.
-He was also involved in aviculture and agriculture.
+S. Balasubramanian (28 December 1935 – 19 December 2014) better known as S. S. Balan, was an Indian journalist, filmmaker, political analyst, and media executive.

-Balan had a six-decade-long career in Indian media as the editor of the Tamil-language magazine, Ananda Vikatan, based in Chennai, India, and as managing director of Gemini Studios, starting in 1956.
-He later served as chairman emeritus of the Vikatan Group, after retiring from active involvement.
+Balan had a six-decade-long career in Indian media as the editor of the Tamil-language magazine, Ananda Vikatan, based in Chennai, India, and as managing director of Gemini Studios, starting in the 1950s.
+He later served as chairman of the Vikatan Group.

 Balan died on 19 December 2014 in Chennai, India.

 Early life and education

 Balan was born on 28 December 1935 in Madras (now Chennai) to S. S. Vasan and Pattammal Vasan (d.
 1996).
-He was the second child and only son, with an elder sister named Lakshmi Narayani.
-The family resided in their ancestral Edward Elliots Road home (later renamed Radhakrishnan Salai).
-The house was later converted into an office building.

-Balan studied at Presentation Convent, Church Park, and P. S. High School, and went on to earn a B.Com. degree from Loyola College, Madras.
+He studied at Presentation Convent, Church Park, and P. S. High School.
+Afterwards, he later went on to earn a B.Com. degree from Loyola College, Madras.

 Magazine career

 Ananda Vikatan, the flagship weekly magazine of Vikatan Publications, was founded in 1926 and acquired by Balan's father, S. S. Vasan in 1928.
-It is one of the longest-running Tamil-language publications.
-Under family ownership, Vikatan grew in readership and influence within Tamil media, literature, and the arts.

 Balan joined Ananda Vikatan as joint managing director and chief editor on 26 August 1956 at 19.
 He became managing director on 26 August 1969, following the death of his father, Vasan.
-His concurrent leadership of Ananda Vikatan and Gemini Studios led to his being colloquially referred to as "M.D." in Chennai media circles during the 1970s.
+He served as a chairman to Vikatan until his death.

-In 1987, Balan was involved in a freedom of the press controversy when the Privileges Committee of the Tamil Nadu Legislative Assembly sentenced him to three months in prison over a cartoon satire published on the cover of Ananda Vikatan.
-Following public backlash, he was released after two days.
-In 1994, the Madras High Court ruled in his favor, awarding him ₹1,000 in compensation, which he reportedly framed and displayed in his office.
+In 1987, Balan was involved in controversy when the Tamil Nadu Legislative Assembly lodged him in prison for three days over a cartoon satire published on the cover of Ananda Vikatan.
+Following public backlash, he was released and in 1994, he appealed to court against his unlawful arrest and the Madras High Court ruled in his favor, awarding him ₹1,000 in compensation.
+Balan reportedly framed and displayed the achievement in his office.

-Balan introduced a mentorship program for student journalists, contributing to the development of many Tamil media professionals.
-He supported the careers of several editors, journalists and writers.
-He was credited for helping Cho Ramaswamy launch Thuglak magazine.
+Balan also introduced a program for student journalists, contributing to the development of many Tamil media professionals.

-Writers who credited Balan with mentorship include Manian, Sujatha, Balakumaran, Crazy Mohan, Madhan, and Rajesh Kumar.
-Vikatan expanded its operations to include the publication of multiple Tamil magazines and books.
-It was among the early Indian publishers to adopt computerized typesetting and launch digital platforms.
-One of its noted projects was publishing a Tamil edition of the Concise Encyclopædia Britannica.
-After Balan stepped down from his editorial role at age 70, changes in editorial direction drew criticism from some readers.